astronomy-commons/lsdb/docs/data-access/hats.rst

 Catalog Collections
 ----------------------------------------------------------------------------------------

-A catalog collection is a grouping of related catalogs, typically a set of the main dataset and auxiliary datasets.
+A catalog collection is a grouping of related datasets, typically a set of the main catalog and supplemental tables.
 Collections provide a consistent entry point for discovery and help a user to access these supplemental tables, some of which are described below.
 Collection metadata describes the members and any shared properties.